daw24/programmingLanguages/README.md

 pangram, it writes 'true' to the output file.
 If it's not, it
 writes 'false' to the output file.

-# Homework 2
+# Homework 2 - 4
 The goal of this homework is to understand and build an interpreter
-in three languages (Python, SML, Java, 20 marks for each) for a small
+in three languages (Python, SML, and Java) for a small
 language.
 Your interpreter should read in an input file (input.txt)
 which contains lines of expressions, evaluate them and push the
 results onto a stack, then print the content of the stack to an